xen-troops/meta-xt-prod-devel-rcar/doc/quickstart.md

 - SD or eMMC boot
 - Audio playback and recording

-Boards that are supported but not tested:
-- Renesas Salvator-XS M3 with 4GB memory
-- Renesas Salvator-XS H3 with 8GB memory
-- Renesas Starter Kit Pro (M3ULCB)
+To simplify the document, this quicktart guide assumes that the build is performed on the x86 Ubuntu host, inside the Docker container.

 ## Prerequirements

 ### hardware
+It is strogly recommended to have an SSD drive and 32GB of RAM due to significant usage of the resources during the build.
-The x86 host machine, an SSD drive with 150GB of free space for the Linux guest, or 500GB for the Android guest.
+At least 150GB of free space is expected for the Linux guest, and 500GB for the Android guest.

 ### git
 Install `git` and create `~/.gitconfig` file